neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 0. The color scheme selector is not keyboard-accessible by default.
-Label elements can be clicked to activate their corresponding input controls, but keyboard interactions don't work---even when including `tabindex`.
+Label elements can be clicked to activate their corresponding input controls, but keyboard interactions don't work.
-A few event listeners override the default behavior for focusing and the space bar, causing the labels to behave a bit more like buttons or anchors.
+A few event listeners override the default behavior for focusing and the space bar, and the labels behave a bit more like buttons or links.

 1. The color scheme preference does not persist across page navigation.
 Javascript is necessary to read or write any form of browser storage.